These healthy blueberry muffins are light and fresh thanks to the use of vanilla yogurt and fresh blueberries!

-I don’t know about you but blueberries just scream “good morning” to me.
-I mean, sometimes we eat blueberries for dessert but blueberries are most often found at the breakfast table.
 Blueberry pancakes, waffles, scones, biscuits, you name it.
-Oh and Blueberry Yogurt Muffins scream good morning to me too.
+Oh and these Healthy Blueberry Muffins scream good morning to me too.

 My 2 year old nephew Markus loves muffins probably more than anyone I’ve ever met.
 He will literally sit and eat 10 muffins if you let him.
 Found a random muffin wrapper in your purse?
 Markus probably put it there.